Skip to content

 In addition, separate plugins are capable of providing additional adapters, just like:

-The service component OdemAdapterMemory of Hitchy's ODM is an adapter most useful for developing and testing applications as it doesn't actually save any data but manages records in volatile memory, only.
+The service component OdemAdapterMemory of Hitchy's document-oriented database is an adapter most useful for developing and testing applications as it doesn't actually save any data but manages records in volatile memory, only.

 Creating instances doesn't take any options.
 Different instances manage different sets of records, so it's even possible to have different sets of data separately managed in volatile memory.